humanwhocodes/retry/README.md

 ## Description

-A utility for retrying a failed async JavaScript call based on the error returned.
+A utility for retrying failed async JavaScript calls based on the error returned.

 ## Usage